run-x/opta-examples/flyte/README.md

 It deploys a single container version of flyte on EKS in AWS.
 It uses AWS managed RDS instances and elasticcache.
 It also sets up various other resources like VPCs, subnets, load balancers etc.

 # Steps to deploy
-1. Fill in the required variables in the config file
+* Fill in the required variables in the config file
-1. Put the `values-eks.yaml` file in the same location as the `flyte-aws.yaml` file
+* Put the `values-eks.yaml` file in the same location as the `flyte-aws.yaml` file
-1. Run `opta apply -c flyte-aws.yaml` on the config file
+* Run `opta apply -c flyte-aws.yaml` on the config file
+* You will be prompted to approve changes a couple of times as opta will go through various stages.
+This is expected, just keep approving.

 That's it.
 Flyte is deployed on AWS.
 You can find the AWS load balancer URL to access the deployment by running `opta output`